shin-aung/Content-Management-System/README.md

 Building a Portfolio:

 You've probably developed a portfolio showcasing your graphic design and web development work through your practical work.
 A portfolio is an effective way to show prospective employers what kind of skills you possess.

-About My Website

-My website is a Travelling agency website.
-The name of my Travelling Agency Website is World Lavender Dream.
-Positioned as a prestigious travel company, World Lavender Dream specializes in creating customized travel schedules to meet the needs of each unique client.
-By incorporating virtual reality (VR) technology, the agency hopes to differentiate itself by giving clients the opportunity to preview their travels before finalizing reservations.
-Travelers can get help from World Lavender Dream with everything from airline and hotel reservations to car rentals and trip planning.
-Customer support is offered by the organization around-the-clock.
-The company offers assistance, trip insurance, and the choice to have a guide go with clients to guarantee their safety.
-One of the agency's specialties is offering clients a virtual reality tour of the destination so they can get a taste of what to expect before they go.
-World Lavender Dream combines customized experiences with technology to reimagine travel planning.
-The goal of the crowdfunding campaign is to raise money to carry out the idea.
-The emphasis is on the platform's ongoing improvement to satisfy changing traveler and industry demands.

 In conclusion, my proposal presents a thorough strategy for starting a travel company that emphasizes safety, innovation, and customized experiences using virtual reality technology.
 A strategic approach to funding and sustainability is demonstrated by the business model and crowdfunding campaign.